 Let’s find out what the most popular trends in logistics are and what direction the most creative leaders tend to move in.

 AI and ML

-Firstly, exploiting of IoT leads to huge cost savings and reduced emissions (this facet is vitally important considering the fact that transportation and logistics industry is responsible for 30% of CO2 emissions from fuel combustion and 7% of total global emissions).
-Along with this, IoT facilitates new fleet management solutions development, that as a result improves workflows and customer satisfaction.
-The increased use of IoT will reduce total cost of ownership and make the whole industry more connected, driven by legislation and customer demand.
+Firstly, exploiting IoT leads to huge cost savings and reduced emissions (this facet is vitally important considering the fact that the transportation and logistics industry is responsible for 30% of CO2 emissions from fuel combustion and 7% of total global emissions).
+Along with this, IoT facilitates new fleet management solutions development, which as a result improves workflows and customer satisfaction.
+The increased use of IoT will reduce the total cost of ownership and make the whole industry more connected, driven by legislation and customer demand.
 Adoption of the IoT solutions will also beef up the security and decrease the probability of robbery and piracy, container damage, and disruption of refrigeration.

 Transportation Management Systems (TMS)

 TL Nika logistics company case is one of the examples of successful transportation management system adoption.
-Transport management software developed for TL Nika covers all the major aspects of transport and cargo management, allowing to solve plenty of problems with users management, orders management and cargo tracking.
+Transport management software developed for TL Nika covers all the major aspects of transport and cargo management, allowing to solve plenty of problems with users management, orders management, and cargo tracking.

 61% of executives understand they cannot cope with it without help from the outside: keeping up with all the novelties and hitting key logistics and supply chain targets will require a significantly stronger reliance on outsourcing.
-And that is understandable: integration of all the solutions described above into well established warehousing and supply chain process requires the assistance of professionals who know how to develop a customized transport management solutions that will meet all the company’s needs.
+And that is understandable: integration of all the solutions described above into well-established warehousing and supply chain process requires the assistance of professionals who know how to develop customized transport management solutions that will meet all the company’s needs.

 Isn’t it the right time to start the digital transformation journey?